openreview/openreview-matcher/README.md

 ```
 celery --app matcher.service.server.celery_app worker -n worker_name
 ```
+For more options you may check the celery-worker documentation [here](https://docs.celeryproject.org/en/stable/reference/cli.html#celery-worker).

 There's also an option to monitor the celery workers using `flower`.
 Make sure to install the full package:
 ```